Keyword: (not provided).

 You can use this report to derive keywords by analyzing the landing page.
 You won’t get the exact keyword – but it doesn’t really matter.

 More importantly, it shows you how users are behaving once they reach your site.
-Google’s algo now looks at bounce rate and time on site.
+Google’s algo now builds in engagement signals as ranking factors.

 Before you tear apart your site, let’s analyze the report.
 Below is my website’s report from yesterday: